maim-lain/fourelements/book-2/home.md

 - How do I get more girls?
   - Once you unlock the farm every time you win a battle you get +1 fresh girl.
 You can also buy used girls for $250 at the shop but it's a waste of money, so never buy them.
 - How does pregnancy work?
-  - Visiting the farm for the first time on a day will give +1 farm visits.
-Pregnant girls need '20 farm visits' to give birth.
-The game says it's '20 days' but actually pregnant girls will only progress in their pregnancy if you visit the farm.
-To give an example, if a girl is 1/20 days pregnant and you don't visit the farm for 100 days she will still be 1/20 days pregnant even after 100 days have passed.
-Visiting the farm multiple times on the same day will still only give +1 farm visits.
+  - 20 days must pass for a pregnant girl to give birth.
 After a pregnant girl gives birth she becomes a used girl.
 - How do Azula visits work?
   - Azula will visit you every 7 days to pay you.
-If you have 0 pregnant girls when she visits (this should never happen unless you totally neglect using the farm) she will give you +1 pregnant girls.
+If you have 0 pregnant girls when she visits (this should only happen if you don't use the farm at all) she will give you +1 pregnant girls.
 - How much do I get paid?
   - 5 coins per milking, 10 coins per birth.
 - Why shouldn't I just use the lever to milk the girls?